-The growth of telehealth and online counseling during the COVID-19 pandemic allowed counselors to provide services to those who needed it.
+The growth of telehealth and online counseling during the COVID-19 pandemic allowed counselors and therapists to provide services to those who needed them.
 Online counseling participation rates have continued to grow.

 Discover more about how to become an online counselor including educational and practice requirements, licenses and certifications, and job growth projections for this field.